 One upside for candidates who complete an academic program is that they can graduate with credentials, such as a certificate in powerplant or airframe technology.

-Students who receive training in airframe and powerplant concentrations can graduate with an associate degree.
-Certificate programs can be completed within a few months to a year, while associate degree programs take around 18 months to 24 months to complete.
+Students who complete training in airframe and powerplant concentrations can earn an associate degree.
+Certificate programs can be completed in a few months to a year, while associate degree programs take 18 to 24 months.

 Employment